smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/Recap/README.md

 📐 Let's build a DataFrame from the API parameters and print it

-Once the code is done, call the endpoint using the **api usage.ipynb** notebook, and see how the DataFrame get printed in the console.
+Once the code is done, call the endpoint using the **api usage.ipynb** notebook, and see how the DataFrame gets printed in the console.
 The output should be similar to this:

 Here is the print of our DataFrame: